 - Settlement guidance when a lump sum resolution may affect future wage loss, medical care, Medicare, liens, or other benefits

 For a deeper explanation of available benefits, visit our guide to Pennsylvania workers’ compensation benefits.
+If surgery has been recommended, read our guide on how surgery affects a Pennsylvania workers’ compensation case.

 The best time to call is before a small problem becomes the insurance company’s advantage.
 Even an accepted claim can be underpaid, under-described, or positioned for termination later.